The Value of Professional Development

 The Quest for Teaching Excellence

-A centerpiece of The Greater MetroWest Day School Initiative is The Quest for Teacher Excellence, a $1.2 million investment in providing support for every educator to advance professionally along an individualized professional development program.
+A centerpiece of The Greater MetroWest Day School Initiative is The Quest for Teacher Excellence, a more than $2 million investment in providing support for every educator to advance professionally along an individualized professional development program.
 This is a long-term, comprehensive investment in teacher professional development that is at the heart of enhancing educational excellence in in our MetroWest Jewish Day Schools.

 The Quest for Teaching Excellence is funded by the Paula and Jerry Gottesman Family Supporting Foundation of the Jewish Community Foundation of Greater MetroWest NJ and the GMW Day School Community Fund of the JCF.
 The fund was established as part of the more than $50 million GMW Day School Campaign aimed at supporting affordability and excellence in the day schools.